Slow evolution towards generalism in a model of variable dietary range: A model of consumers with evolvable dietary range

 \section{A model of consumers with evolvable dietary range}

-We now extend the model presented above to allow dietary range to evolve along a lineage.
-This allows for the evolution of population members specialised for obtaining specific foods within a narrow range of resource space as well as the evolution of more generalist strategies, meaning consumers make use of a wide variety of resources.
+We now extend the model presented above to allow dietary range, \(w\), to evolve along a lineage.
+This allows for the evolution of population members specialised for obtaining specific foods within a narrow range of resource space (\(w\ll L\)) as well as the evolution of more generalist strategies, meaning consumers make use of a wide variety of resources (\(w\approx L\)).
+We will allow dietary range to take values in the range \(w\in[w_1,w_2]\), permitting the evolution of individuals with any value in this range.
+The most extreme example (for a bounded uniform preference distribution) would be \(w\in[0,L]\), that is, the preference distribution can vary between a delta function, suggesting only a single resource can be accessed by a consumer with an infinitesimally narrow dietary range (a monophagous consumer), and a uniform distribution, suggesting the consumer has no preference for any resource over another.
 This consideration modifies Equations \eqref{eq:ResourcePDE} and \eqref{eq:ConsumerPDE} as follows:

 We have defined the operator

 As before, \(x\) represents resource space and \(w\) represents dietary range, such that \(r=r(t,x)\), \(c=c(t,x,w)\) and \(g=g(x,w)\).
 Necessarily, the convolution terms are modified to